 • In our schools our pupils increasingly work online, we recognise that it is crucial to safeguard our pupils from potentially harmful and inappropriate online material.
-When children use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems, which are regularly reviewed for their affectiveness.
+When children use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems, which are regularly reviewed for their effectiveness.
 However, many pupils are able to access the internet using their own data plan.
-We ask all pupils to sign this document as agreement that they have read and understood the guidance.